Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/modules/tts/README.md

 **Parameters in `synthesize` action**

 1. text (str) : Input text string.
 The accepted language is English
+2. seqseq_model: Str
-2. path (str) : If you want to save the generated audio in your file system, provide the output path here.
+3. path (str) : If you want to save the generated audio in your file system, provide the output path here.
-3. rate (int) : The audio bitrate.
+4. rate (int) : The audio bitrate.
-4. base64 (boolean) : If you want to convert the output into base64, set this value to `True`
+5. base64 (boolean) : If you want to convert the output into base64, set this value to `True`

 ## **3. Save generated audio into the local file system.**